joepv/wi-fi-watermeter-quickapp/README.md

 # The official repository for the *Wi-Fi Water Meter Quick App* Quick App for Fibaro Home Center 3

-> NOTE: THIS QUICK APP IS IN BETA, FULL DOCUMENTATION IS NOT ADDED TO THE RELEASE DOWNLOAD YET!

 Integrate your HomeWizard Water Meter into the FIBARO Home Center 3 (Lite).

 The Quick App automatically calculates the daily water use value.